kmlawson/china-revolutions-mo3337/03assignments.md

 The process described above of "scraping" footnotes and bibliographies is a stage which requires only rapid skimming and brisk movement across a large number of candidate materials.
 This might be combined with a closer reading of a good general work.
 Once you have a good body of secondary sources, you can return to works previously skimmed and read in a more informed targeted way.
 In researching for an essay you rarely have to read an entire work, and even when you do so, you should skim less relevant sections.
 Unlike reading for pleasure, historical research involves reading as a hunt for answers to problems.
 If you find that your argument does not hold or has insufficient evidence to support it, zoom out again and restart the process.
 This circular movement is one very effective approach to historical research.
 Start broad, find potential key arguments and inspiring ideas.
 Moving quickly, test these ideas and arguments by searching in other sources and zooming into detailed cases and examples.
 If this doesn't work or is insufficient, zoom out again and repeat.
 Once you are happy with an argument and the available evidence, then read more slowly and with determination, taking more detailed notes, and outlining your essay as you go.

 **The Worst Possible Way to Proceed:** Perhaps the worst possible way to do research for your essay is to find a dozen or two works on your broad topic by title search.
 This usually results in you finding several very general and introductory works on your topic.
 Allow this collection of books and articles to rest comfortably on your shelf until the deadline nears, and then sit down and attempt to read all these works and hope that your essay will emerge from the vast knowledge you have gained in reading these books.

+#### Essay Outline {#outline}

+Anytime between Week 8-11 you should submit an outline of your essay which includes an overview of how you are thinking of structuring your essay.
+This should also include a tentative essay title, the argument (updated from your prospectus), and hierarchical bullet points that follow the structure of your essay.
+You can do this down to the level of paragraphs, but don't include whole paragraphs of text in the outline, just generalized overviews.
+At the bottom you may include a list of 2-3 questions that you are concerned about or problems you would like advice on.
+Then book an office hour and come and discuss your outline with me.
+Make sure you have emailed a copy of your outline to Konrad at least a full 24 hours or more before you meet Konrad in office hours.

 ### How your Long Essay is Evaluated